 We spent a full day eating our way around the Czech Republic’s glorious capital city on an epic Prague food tour.
 Was it fun?
 You bet.
 But how much Czech food did we eat?

-A weekend was not enough time for us to explore the charming city Prague.
+A weekend was not enough time for us to explore the charming city of Prague.

 As slow travelers, we like to spend a month in each city that we visit.
 Prague is no exception to this rule.
 In an ideal world, we’d hang out at Prague cafes, wander aimlessly along the city’s ancient cobblestone streets and leisurely gaze at sunsets over the Vltava River.
 By the time we left the fairytale Czech city, we would have new friends as well as an understanding of Prague food.